twiro/multilingual/README.markdown

 Instead, you can simply use any available fields you like.

-A possible downside (at least for lazy devs) is that you have to add the fields you want to be multilingual for each language manually.
+A possible downside (at least for lazy developers) is that you have to add the fields you want to be multilingual for each language manually.

 ![Sections: Fields][5]